 For those who are not too confident sailing especially beginners, the conventional mainsail can be a little intimidating and that is why they prefer the roll mainsail.
 Here, there is less work involved and it is a bit less strenuous.
 The complicated part comes in when you are trying to roll up the sail to the mast, there are many risks, and there are chances that things could go wrong in the process.

 The advantage of using this kind of sail is how fluent the sail reduction really is, even when the winds are really strong.
-The disadvantage is that the roll up equipment is technically complex and if not done right, defects can result.
+The disadvantage is that the roll-up equipment is technically complex and if not done right, defects can result.
 This kind of sail is also a bit smaller compared to the conventional one meaning there is less power offered.
 We also have different kinds of monohull boats like motor monohulls, monohull sailboats and many more.

 Catamaran Vs Monohull